Seon2020/data-structures-and-algorithms/python/code_challenges/quick_sort/BLOG.md

 - Finally, we set arr[low] to equal temp.

 ### Efficieny
-- Time: O(n log(n)): We will need to split the array a certain number of times.
-Basically, time will be proportional to the number of digits in n.
+- Time: O(n log(n)): Time will be proportional to the number of digits in n.

 - Space: O(log(n)): logarithmic complexity - happens with functions that deal with recursion.
 Space increases by k/2.